LightningJukeboxBot/LightningJukeboxBot/README.md

 6. Add sources (select spotify exe), you may choose to add a microphone or imagery for your video feed
 7. **Important**: set all audio outputs under 'Audio Mixer' to  -3 dB
 8. If you are owner of a TG group, you can find the RTMP settings behind the symbol on the dopright (**TG-desktop op ONLY!**) that looks like a speech-balloon with three vertical lines in it.
-9. Enter the RTMP werver of your TG group into OBS settings
+9. Enter the RTMP server of your TG group into OBS settings
 10. Do the same for the key
 11. Click, start streaming to begin streaming into TG
 12. If you want to ouput to multiple locations, [use this plugin](https://obsproject.com/forum/resources/multiple-rtmp-outputs-plugin.964/)